Adolph Coors: Immediate family

 On April 12, 1879, Adolph Coors married Louisa Webber, the daughter of the superintendent of the Denver and Rio Grande Railroad maintenance shops.
 They were married at the Coors home on the brewery grounds.
 Adolph and Louisa raised three sons and three daughters to adulthood, with two children dying in infancy.
 Louise was born on March 2, 1880, and was nicknamed Lulu among her many friends.
 Their second child was Augusta, born in 1881, and known by her nickname of Gussie.
 The fifth born and third surviving child was Adolph Coors Jr., on January 12, 1884.
 Bertha Coors was born on June 24, 1886, and Grover C. Coors was born in 1888.
 The last addition to the family, Herman Frederick Coors, was born on July 24, 1890, while the family was on vacation in Berlin.

 All of the daughters attended the Wolcott School for Girls in Denver.
 Louise married Henry F. Kugeler at the Coors Mansion, and Augusta married Herbert E. Collbran there on October 5, 1905.
 At the time, Transcript editor George West wrote, "Miss Coors is a native Golden girl and proud of it.
 She is pretty and talented, and by her universally pleasant and courteous demeanor has endeared herself to all the people of her native town."
-Her husband and she moved to Korea, where his father was the nation's transportation adviser.
+She and her husband moved to Korea where his father was the nation's transportation adviser.
 Herbert Collbran held an important position with the government railways.
 The international shipping of Coors beer, beginning in Korea in 1908, possibly was related to the family's presence there.

 Adolph Jr., Grover, and Herman all graduated from Cornell University, and returned to Denver to take positions in the family operations.
 Adolph Jr. was married to Alice May Kistler at the Kistler home, and the family lived in Denver.
 Grover married Gertrude at the Coors Mansion.
 Bertha, who became an accomplished equestrienne and safari hunter, married Harold S. Munroe on January 8, 1911, at the Coors Mansion.
 They moved to Mexico, where Harold worked in gold-mining operations.
-Grover Coors married Doreathea Clara Morse on May 25, 1916, in Tompkins, New York.
-Herman Coors married Janet Ferrin and remained in Golden, working in the family porcelain factory.
-In 1926, he moved to Inglewood, California, where he established the H.F.
+Herman Coors married Dorothea Clara Morse from Ithaca, NY, on May 31, 1916, working in the family porcelain factory in Golden, CO.
+In 1926, he, Dorothea, and their two boys, Dallas Morse Coors and Robert Morse Coors, Jr., moved to Inglewood, California, where he established the H.F.
 Coors China Company.
+He later married Janet Ferrin on June 9, 1942.